LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Ergonomic Costs

-Ergonomics is the scientific discipline concerned with understanding interactions among humans and other elements of a system.
-Instead of expecting humans to adapt to a design that might turn out to be uncomfortable, ergonomics aims to improve the design such that it suits its function and the needs of its users.

-In our approach, we study the literature of ergonomic guidelines~\cite{kroemer2017fitting} and derive a set of rules used to quantify an ergonomic quality of a design.
+To derive a set of rules used to quantify an ergonomic quality of a design, we studied the literature of ergonomic guidelines~\cite{kroemer2017fitting}.
+As a result, we order the information in a hierarchical manner, using the building blocks of activities, actions and ergonomic costs.

-To evaluate how a given layout suits the ergonomic rules, we define a set of activities a typical user would perform in the given room.
 An activity is a set or sequence of actions that need to be performed to accomplish a specific goal \cite{puig2018virthome}.
 An activity could be, for instance, reading a book or watching TV.
-Please refer to Table~\ref{tab:activities} for an association of activities we consider to the set of ergonomic rules we introduce.
+A single action puts specific elements of a layout into a common context, for example looking at the TV while sitting on the sofa.
+Ergonomic costs are evaluated for each action to quantify how suitable the arrangement of the layout elements is in an ergonomic sense.